What is a student rep?

 Student representatives take on a more active role within the university and help their peers get the most out of their education at SOAS.
 They have the unique opportunity to help students within their programme and make their voices heard within their department.
 The role of student rep also provides opportunties to understand the ways in which SOAS operates.

-Reps gain skills and insight, a 'thanks' in the form of free coffee and tea vouchers as they carry out the role, and acknowledgement for their efforts in a reference they can use as they embark on future plans.
+Reps gain skills and insight, a 'thanks' in the form of free hot drinks vouchers as they carry out key activities in the role, and acknowledgement for their efforts in a reference they can use as they embark on future plans.

 What does the role entail?